riissitsurana4/signal/README.md

 # Blip:Messenger
-This messaging app is made as a project for Siege Week 7 (Theme:Signal)
+This messaging app is made as a project for Siege Week 7 (Theme:Signal) & Week 8 (Theme:Fall)

 ## Tech Stack:
 ### Frontend - Nextjs, Tailwind CSS